 Curriculum development has a broad scope because it is not only about the school, the learners, and the teachers.
 It is also about the development of society in general.

-In today’s knowledge economy, curriculum development plays a vital role in improving the economy of a country.
-It also provides answers or solutions to the world’s pressing conditions and problems, such as environment, politics, socio-economics, and other issues of poverty, climate change, and sustainable development.
+In today’s knowledge economy, curriculum development plays a vital role in improving a country’s economy.
+It also provides answers or solutions to the world’s pressing conditions and problems, such as threats to the environment, issues on politics, socio-economic problems, and other issues related to poverty, climate change, and sustainable development.

-There must be a chain of developmental process to develop a society.
-First, the school curriculum, particularly in higher education, must be developed to preserve the country’s national identity and to ensure its economy’s growth and stability.
-Thus, the president of a country must have a clear vision for his people and the country as well.
+There must be a chain of the developmental process to develop a society.
+First, the school curriculum, particularly in higher education, must be designed to preserve its national identity and ensure its economy’s growth and stability.
+Thus, the president of a country must have a clear vision for his people and the nation.

-For instance, in the Philippines, if President Aquino would like the country to become the Asia-Pacific’s tourism hub, then the school curriculum must be developed along that line.
-Curricular programs for higher education can be crafted in such a way that it will boost the tourism industry.
-For example, different models may arise such as edu-tourism, eco-tourism, cultural tourism, medo-tourism, biz-tourism, techno-tourism, agri-tourism, archi-tourism, among others.
+For instance, in the Philippines, if President Aquino wants the country to become the Asia-Pacific’s tourism hub, then the school curriculum must be developed along that line.
+Curricular programs for higher education can be crafted in such a way that it will boost the tourism industry in the country.
+For example, different models may arise, such as edu-tourism, eco-tourism, cultural tourism, medo-tourism, biz-tourism, techno-tourism, agri-tourism, archi-tourism, among others.

-If universities have curricular programs that are innovative and in demand in the local or global markets, many students even from foreign countries will enroll.
+If universities have innovative curricular programs and demand in the local or global markets, many students, even from foreign countries, will enroll.
 A higher number of enrollees would mean income on the part of the universities.
-As a result, if the income is big, it can be used for teachers’ promotion, scholarship, and remuneration.
-It can also be used in funding research and development endeavors, and in putting up school facilities, libraries, and laboratories.
+As a result, if the income is high, it can be used for teachers’ promotion, scholarship, and remuneration.
+It can also be used to fund research and development endeavors and put up school facilities, libraries, and laboratories.

-I believe that the country’s economy can improve the people’s way of life through curriculum development.
-And to develop it, curriculum experts or specialists should work hand in hand with lawmakers such as senators and congressmen, the local government officials, governors, mayors, among others.
-Likewise, business communities and industries, and other economically oriented players in society may be engaged in setting and implementing rules and policies for educational reforms.
+I believe that the country’s economy can improve people’s way of life through curriculum development.
+And to develop it, curriculum experts or specialists should work hand in hand with lawmakers such as senators and Congress members, the local government officials, governors, and mayors.
+Likewise, business communities and industries and other economically oriented players in society may be engaged in setting and implementing rules and educational reform policies.

 Hence, curriculum development matters a lot in setting the direction of change in an organization, not only at the micro but also at macro levels.
-As long as the goals and objectives of curriculum development are clear in the planner’s mind, cutting-edge achievements in various concerns can be realized.
+As long as curriculum development goals and objectives are apparent in the planner’s mind, cutting-edge achievements in various concerns can be realized.

-For additional information on curriculum development, please read Edecolepmentalism: a Personal Philosophy of HIgher Education, and Translating the Edecolepmentalism Philosophy Into a University’s Vision, Goals, and Program Objectives.
+For more example on curriculum development, please read Edecolepmentalism: a Personal Philosophy of HIgher Education, and Translating the Edecolepmentalism Philosophy Into a University’s Vision, Goals, and Program Objectives.